-We used the dataset provided by MetalNet2, which consisted of 4,449 metal-binding protein chains collected from the Protein Data Bank (PDB) as of May 2023.
-The dataset contained a training set and a fixed hold-out test set, which respectively included 18,230 and 1,981 metal-binding CHED residues.
-Furthermore, 11 metal types were considered as labels for each metal-binding residue, including Zn, Ca, Mg, Mn, Fe, SF$_4$, Ni, Cu, Co, FeS, and Fe$_3$S. Fig. \ref{fig:metal_dist} shows the distribution of metal types in the dataset, highlighting the imbalance among different metal types.
+The dataset provided by MetalNet2, contains 4,449 metal-binding protein chains collected from the Protein Data Bank (PDB) as of May 2023.
+The dataset contains a training set and a fixed hold-out test set, which include 18,230 and 1,981 metal-binding CHED residues, respectively.
+Furthermore, 11 metal types are included for metal-type prediction, which are Zn, Ca, Mg, Mn, Fe, SF$_4$, Ni, Cu, Co, FeS, and Fe$_3$S. Figure~\ref{fig:metal_dist} shows the distribution of metal types, highlighting the class imbalance among them.

-Following the procedures explained in Section \ref{subsubsec:feat}, we extracted the graphs from the sequences in the training and test sets, which were used for training and evaluating \texttt{MBGNN}'s metal-binding predictor.
-Co-evolved residues present in the dataset were labeled as 1, indicating metal-binding, while those not present were labeled as 0, indicating non-binding.
-Moreover, to prepare the training data for \texttt{MBGNN}'s metal-type predictor, training graphs were created by assembling co-evolved metal-binding residues from the training set.
-For evaluation, we constructed graphs with the residues from the test set that were predicted to be metal-binding for \texttt{MBGNN}'s metal-type predictor.
-Each residue was labeled according to its associated metal, with each corresponding to a specific metal type.
-Table \ref{tab:bin_graphs} presents a summary of the number of graphs and co-evolved residues extracted from the sequences in the dataset for each predictor.
+Following the procedures explained in Section \ref{subsubsec:feat}, we extracted the graphs from the sequences in the training and test sets, which were used for training and evaluating MBGNN's metal-binding predictor.
+Metal-binding co-evolved residues in the dataset were labeled as 1, and all the non-binding co-evolved residues were labeled as 0.
+Moreover, to prepare the training data for MBGNN's metal-type predictor, training graphs were created by assembling co-evolved metal-binding residues from the training set.
+For evaluation, we constructed graphs with the residues from the test set that were predicted to be metal-binding for MBGNN's metal-type predictor.
+Each residue was labeled according to its associated metal type.
+Table~\ref{tab:bin_graphs} summarizes the number of graphs and co-evolved residues extracted from the sequences for each predictor.